quabot/quabot.github.io/docs/index.md

 # The QuaBot Wiki

 :::info Message from Developer
 Dear user.
 You will notice that most of the wiki is still quite empty.
 Writing all of these wiki pages takes a long time.
 Feel free to contribute!
-I'm working as fast as I can to get the wiki expanded, but I'm also working on new updates.
+We're working as fast as we can to get the wiki expanded, but we're also working on new updates.
 It might take a little while.
 Sorry for the inconvinience!
 In the meantime, we will help you in our [Discord server](https://discord.quabot.net) with any questions you might have.
-I do have some help with the wiki, so hopefully this message can be removed soon! ~ Joas
 :::

 Welcome to the QuaBot wiki, this wiki is created to help you use QuaBot.